 Shakespeare in the Park

 One of New York City's most treasured summer mainstays, The Public Theater's free Shakespeare in the Park has maintained its high quality and access since 1962.
 Featuring performances of Shakespeare's works from the greatest of the greats (past actors include Al Pacino, Kevin Kline, Meryl Streep, and Natalie Portman), every night is a sold-out affair.
 The best part, however, is that it's free.
 With eager theatergoers lining up daily well before the curtain goes up, Shakespeare in the Park hands out tickets at noon, as well as through a daily online ticket lottery.
-This season brings to life Shakespeare's Much Ado About Nothing and King Lear, starring Jonathan Lithgow and Annette Bening.
+This season brings to life an all-female production of Shakespeare's The Taming of the Shrew and the rarely seen Troilus and Cressida.

 Sundance Resort Theatre

 Winter's annual Sundance Film Festival and popular ski slopes are no longer the only attractions that make Sundance worth a visit.
 The summer season has taken on new life since the return of Sundance Summer Theatre in 2008.
 Standing amidst statuesque evergreens, the Eccles Stage Outdoor Amphitheater hosts a classic musical each season, in partnership with Utah Valley University.
 After a day of horseback riding, golfing, or river rafting, kick back and relax as the region's best performers croon the songs you love under the stars.
-This season features the beloved musical Fiddler on the Roof, celebrating its 50th anniversary this year.
+This season features the beloved musical The Music Man.

 Insider Tip: Patrons love the outdoor barbeque dinner that the resort offers nightly next to the theater.
 Make sure you reserve ahead, as the $16 meal sells out fast.